Here are the guidelines and recommendations to design, develop, test, and deploy WSO2 integration solutions:

 - When you create projects, ensure that you follow the standard Maven naming convention.
 For more information, see Naming Guidelines.

-- When you create an artifact, use a proper naming convention from the start.
+- When you create an artifact, use the proper naming convention from the start.

 - If an ESB project contains many artifacts related to multiple use cases, name the artifacts by prefixing or post fixing the use case name.